le717/GDBump/README.md

 # GDBump [![Build Status](https://travis-ci.org/le717/GDBump.svg)](https://travis-ci.org/le717/GDBump) #

 **GDBump** is a LEGO&reg; Racers modding tool designed to speed up the process of modifying GDB files.
 It enables users to increase or decrease a specific value of all vertex entries in a file - for example, the Y axis - through a simple interface, instead of having to spend a lengthy amount of time doing it manually.
 This is useful for moving about objects in the game, particularly those made by the developers that can be difficult to edit otherwise.
-GDBump is best used in combanation with the [LR1 Binary Editor](http://www.rockraidersunited.com/topic/4367-binary-file-editor/).
+GDBump is best used in combination with the [LR1 Binary Editor](http://www.rockraidersunited.com/topic/4367-binary-file-editor/).

 ## Usage ##
 ```